Sashiko Classes Cover 2024

 QuiltCon 2024 Sashiko Workshop Details

 It is my pleasure to re-join the QuiltCon 2024 as a Faculty.
 This page is for those who plan to attend QuiltCon 2024 Sashiko Workshop, “Core & Essence”.
 Please find the details below to see what you can expect in QuiltCon 2024 Sashiko Workshop.
+If you have the registration confirmation, I prepared the support page below.

 *If you do not have a registration confirmation to join the QuiltCon 2024 Sashiko Workshop (Core & Essence), please contact MQG for the possible waiting list.
 In the previous QuiltCon, there were a few last minutes cancellation, and there may be a chance for you to join this year.
 Also, I offer Online Sashiko Class as well as a few In-person Workshops (for 2024).
 Please check each articles for the details.
 Thank you.